 WHAT IS SOLARPUNK?

-The fiction and art could be set in the near future, perhaps 30 years ahead.
+The writing and art could be set in the near future, perhaps 30 years ahead.
 Show us how people are working their way toward a green energy future, still struggling.
-As well, your creation could be set further in the future, perhaps 100- 200 years forward, when the Climate Crisis is basically under control-- just show us how that has happened in your story, slip it in.
+As well, your creation could be set further in the future, perhaps 100- 200 years forward, when the Climate Crisis is basically under control-- show us how that has happened in your story, slip it in.
 Use ART to show us your vision of a better future!

 Solarpunk is not utopian writing or art.
 We will still be humans; therefore, there will still be problems.